Information about stem cell donation

 Travel and hospitalization costs are fully reimbursed, but no compensation is paid for missed work time.
 However, most employers will allow special leave of absence when they hear that the donation is vital.

 Your anonymity is maintained at all times.
 Your identity cannot be disclosed without your consent.
 Héma-Québec takes this anonymity very seriously so as to respect your freedom of decision and choice.
 Depending on the recipient’s country of origin, you may find out who it is and vice versa after one year.

 All the data collected on donors is recorded and kept in a computerized register at Héma-Québec.
 Your genetic profile is shared anonymously throughout the world.
 If a search of the Registry reveals a compatible donor for a recipient, Héma-Québec will communicate with the potential donor.

 The Héma-Québec Registry contacts the Canadian registry and other registries throughout the world (United States, Europe).

 It is a donor whose tissue genetic markers are sufficiently similar to those of the patient.
 These tissue markers are present in all the body’s cells, including stem cells.
 If these markers are not sufficiently similar between the donor and recipient, we cannot proceed to transplant because it is an assured failure.

-There are more than 50,000 donors registered in Héma-Québec’s Stem Cell Donor Registry.
+There are nearly 53,000 donors registered in Héma-Québec’s Stem Cell Donor Registry.
 In Canada, there are hundreds of thousands of donors registered.
 Recruitment continues, and this number is constantly rising.

-These registries gave access to more than 37 million possible donors.
+These registries gave access to nearly 38 million possible donors.
 Again, this number is constantly increasing, thanks to recruitment campaigns by all the countries involved.